Home > Blogs > Endocrinology > Can Diabetes Affect My Unborn Baby?

 What does Diabetes do to your body?

-Diabetes is a condition in which the body cannot properly process glucose, or blood sugar.
-This can happen for a variety of reasons, such as genetics, lifestyle choices, or other health conditions.
-When diabetes is not well-controlled, it can lead to a number of serious health complications.
+Diabetes is when the body cannot properly process glucose or blood sugar.
+This can happen for various reasons, such as genetics, lifestyle choices, or other health conditions.
+When diabetes is not well-controlled, it can lead to several serious health complications.

-This process produces ketones, which are acidic compounds that build up in the blood and can be toxic to the body.
+This process produces ketones, acidic compounds that build up in the blood and can be toxic to the body.

 What can Diabetes do to an Unborn Baby?

-Diabetes can cause a number of problems for an unborn baby, including:
+Diabetes can cause several problems for an unborn baby, including:

 Premature birth is one of the most common complications of diabetes.
 In fact, women with diabetes are four times more likely to have a premature baby than women without diabetes.